orme292/s3packer/README.md

 **Individual Files**

 If you’re uploading individual files, just remember that the prefix will be added to the start of the filenames and they’ll be uploaded right to the root of the bucket.
-Also, if you’ve got multiple files with the same name (like if you have five ‘log.log’ files from different directories), they’ll overwrite each other as they’re uploaded.
-So, you’ll end up with just one ‘log.log’ file in the bucket.
+Also, if you’ve got multiple files with the same name (like if you have five ‘log.log’ files from different directories), they’ll be sequentially renamed, so log.log-0, log.log-1, log.log-2, etc etc.

 **Directories**